Blockchain Documents Explained: Why Modern Companies Are Switching to Immutable Records

 • Compromised email accounts

-• No audit trail between identity and action
+• No verified link between signer identity and the signing action

-Teams operate on tamper-proof records where every action creates a verifiable trail that cannot be disputed or altered.
+Teams that adopt immutable records stop relying on trust and start relying on evidence.
+Every action creates a verifiable trail that cannot be disputed or altered.

 How to Start Using Blockchain Documents in Daily Workflows